KyleChiu-freedom/KyleChiu-freedom/README.md

 ## Hi there 👋
-### I'm Kyle Chiu, this is my sub-account when I work in Freedom Systems.
+### I'm Kyle Chiu, this is my sub-account when I work in Freedom Software.
 - **Power Platform**
 Power Apps, Power Automate
 - **Azure**